 District 3 – Justin Starling and Susan Poage.
-This district is composed of all streets on the left side of Park Avenue as you drive towards Town Hall and the train station.
+This district is composed of all streets on the left side of Park Avenue as you drive toward Town Hall and the train station.
 Your voting place is the Rec Center at Town Hall, 29 Park Avenue.

-District 4 – Joseph A. Graziano, Sr. and Angela Devanney.
-This district contains all streets between Mountain Park Elementary School, Columbia Middle School and the Library.
+District 4 – Joseph A. Graziano Sr. and Angela Devanney.
+This district contains all streets between Mountain Park Elementary School, Columbia Middle School and the library.
 Your voting place is the Rec Center at Town Hall, 29 Park Avenue.

 District 5 – Harvey and Bernice Feuer.
 This district contains Free Acres, the famous cultural community within Berkeley Heights, as well as most streets off of Emerson Lane.
 Your voting place is the Berkeley Heights Firehouse on Hamilton Avenue.

 District 6 – Srikanth and Sharmistha Iyer.
-This district is an area that includes Spring Ridge Drive, Hamilton Avenue and the “Presidential streets” such as Harding, Coolidge and Wilson.
+This district is an area that includes Spring Ridge Drive, Hamilton Avenue and the “Presidential streets,” such as Harding, Coolidge and Wilson.
 Your voting place is the Berkeley Heights Firehouse on Hamilton Avenue.

 District 7 – Frank Bolden and Dawn Bernstein.
-This district consists of a block of streets between Snyder Avenue and Union Avenue, including streets such as Timber Drive, Sycamore Avenue, and Barnstable Road, and is directly adjacent to New Providence.
+This district consists of a block of streets between Snyder Avenue and Union Avenue, including streets such as Timber Drive, Sycamore Avenue and Barnstable Road, and is directly adjacent to New Providence.
 Your voting place is the Berkeley Heights Rescue Squad building on the corner of Snyder Avenue and Hamilton Avenue.

 District 8– Rolando and Terry Pacheco.
-This district includes a large swathe of houses on the right side of Mountain Avenue as you drive towards Governor Livingston High School.
+This district includes a large swathe of houses on the right side of Mountain Avenue as you drive toward Governor Livingston High School.
 All houses on Cinnamon Ridge and the Ridge Drive area, along with all homes between Snyder Avenue and Diamond Hill Road are in this district.
 Your voting place is Runnells Hospital.

 District 9 – Daniel Bernier and Rachael Rhodes.
-This district is composed of all residents in Murray Hill, and includes the “Deserted Village”.
+This district is composed of all residents in Murray Hill, and includes the “Deserted Village.”
 Your voting location is Governor Livingston High School, at the top of Murray Hill.